kvdomingo/TwitFix/README.md

 **I now have a copy of this running on a Linode server, you can use it via the following url**

 ```
-https://vxtwitter.com/[twitter video url] or [last half of twitter url] (everything past twitter.com/)
+https://qxtwitter.com/[twitter video url] or [last half of twitter url] (everything past twitter.com/)
 ```

-You can also simply type out 'vx' directly before 'twitter.com' in any valid twitter video url, and that will convert it into a working vxTwitter url, for example:
+You can also simply type out 'qx' directly before 'twitter.com' in any valid twitter video url, and that will convert it into a working qxTwitter url, for example:

 **Note**: If you enjoy this service, please considering donating via [Ko-Fi](https://ko-fi.com/dylanpdx) to help cover server costs